Why Signing a Representation Agreement Matters!

 Another role that can be confusing for buyers is that of the builder’s agent or sales representative in new construction home sales.
 These agents do not have to be licensed by the state and often come across as very friendly and helpful, leading many buyers to mistakenly think they are there to help them.
 In reality, the builder’s agent works for the builder and is dedicated to representing the builder’s interests.

-Builder’s agents are highly knowledgeable about the homes they are selling and can offer a wealth of information about the construction process, available upgrades, and financing options.
 However, their primary goal is to secure the best deal for the builder, not the buyer.
 They might not disclose the potential downsides of a property or negotiate on your behalf to get the best price.
+No matter how nice and helpful they seem, you really need someone looking out for your best interests.

 There are many myths and misconceptions about real estate representation.
 Let’s address some of the most common ones: